StackVista/stackstate-docs/configure/security/authentication/service_tokens.md

 ### Create service tokens

-To create a service token you can use the new `sts` CLI.
+To create a service token for an installed instance of StackState, you can use the new `sts` CLI.

 {% tabs %}
 {% tab title="CLI: sts (new)" %}